dnem/docs/getting-started.md

 ```
 ##### Install ltc (The Lattice CLI)

-The command line tool `ltc` can be downloaded from teh cluster:
+The command line tool `ltc` can be downloaded from the cluster:

 ```bash
 $ curl -O http://receptor.local.lattice.cf/v1/sync/osx/ltc